ekmolloy/stamps-tutorial/tutorial.md

 shows the vast majority of reads are unclassified (545 reads).
 Classified reads are largely Fastidiosipila sanguinis (213 reads) and Anaerovorax odorimutans (144 reads).

-**Before moving on, repeat this portion of the tutorial using a lower alignment/placement threshold (e.g., 0.50) and compare the number of reads classification at the species level.**
+*Before moving on, repeat this portion of the tutorial using a lower alignment/placement threshold (e.g., 0.50) and compare the number of reads classification at the species level.*

-**FINAL NOTE: In general, TIPP should be run on reads and their reverse complement.**
+**FINAL NOTE: In general, SEPP/TIPP should be run on reads and their reverse complement.**

 Part II: Phylogenetic Placement using SEPP